nyorain/nytl/README.md

 your project folder.
 It can also be used as meson subproject.

-Remember that nytl requires a solid C++17 compiler, only recent versions of gcc and clang are tested.
+Remember that nytl requires a solid C++17 compiler, recent versions of gcc and clang are tested.
 Below some basic code examples for (only a) few nytl features to give you an idea.